Pendfin/Blockstuff/h3_hash.md

 - Third way if adversary gets to network device it practically owns the device
 - You can always use brute force to get in.
 But you need tools for that
   - tools like Medusa, THC-Hydra, Brutus, Metaspoi, Dirbuster, wfuzz
-  - first you have to identify users -
+  - first you have to identify users - and you need to choose your weapon again
+   -  enumerate users by hacking userlist with
+     -  RPC interface: SMB, NetBIOS, Samba
+     -  metasploit - multiple tools e.g. scanner
+     -  nmap- tons of scripts for use
 #### 6.3
 - encryption ispart of signal intelligence
 - you should encrypt your secrets